EOU-fledglings/2026/_pages/registration.md

 # Registration will be open soon
 ## The poster and abstract submissions are now closed

-In line with the resolution of the Senate of the University of Gdańsk and the position of the Ministry, participation in the meeting is **not possible** for individuals affiliated with
+<em>In line with the resolution of the Senate of the University of Gdańsk and the position of the Ministry, participation in the meeting is **not possible** for individuals affiliated with **Russian institutions**.</em>
-<span style="color:#b00020;"><strong>Russian institutions</strong></span>.

 ---